esp8266/Arduino/doc/ota_updates/readme.rst

 Advanced updater
 ^^^^^^^^^^^^^^^^

-Its possible to point update function to a script at the server.
-If version string argument is given, it will be sent to the server.
-Server side script can use this to check if update should be performed.
+Its possible to point the update function to a script on the server.
+If a version string argument is given, it will be sent to the server.
+The server side script can use this string to check whether an update should be performed.

-Server side script can respond as follows: - response code 200, and send the firmware image, - or response code 304 to notify ESP that no update is required.
+The server-side script can respond as follows: - response code 200, and send the firmware image, - or response code 304 to notify ESP that no update is required.

 .. code:: cpp